NBA Defensive Player of the Year Odds 2023-24: Best Odds Prices For DPOY Award

 Is it “likely” that Chet will win a DPOY in his first NBA season?
 Not necessarily.
 However, relative to his NBA Defensive Player of the Year odds, it is worth considering taking a swing on him. +8000 in the preseason is extremely long, especially given his history as a rim protector.

 Don’t count Herb Jones out of the NBA Defensive Player of the Year race despite his long odds.
-While he might be a 60-to-1 underdog heading into the 2023-24 regular season, there could be some value in throwing a small bet down on Jones for a multitude of reasons.
+While he might be a 60-to-1 underdog heading into the 2023-24 regular season, there could be some value in throwing a small bet down on Jones for many reasons.

 As far as perimeter defenders go, Jones is widely regarded as one of the best in the NBA; his length, mirroring hands, quick feet, and overall defensive IQ make opponents groan the night before they play him.

 Jones has already helped elevate this Pelicans defense from middle-of-the-road to one of the best in the league, evidenced by their 33.9% opponent three-point shooting percentage, which ranked first out of all teams.
-New Orleans also ranked second in the NBA in steals per game (Jones averaged 1.6 per game), and that number could go up this season.
+New Orleans also ranked second in the NBA in steals per game (Jones averaged 1.6 per game), which could go up this season.

 If the Pels have a strong bounce back this season and finish atop the Western Conference, boast the top defense in the NBA, and Herb Jones anchors it, then he has a legitimate chance to slip away with the NBA Defensive Player of the Year award for the 2023-24 season.